ovh/docs/pages/platform/kubernetes-k8s/label-nodeaffinity-node-pools/guide.en-us.md

 In this tutorial we are going to show you how to deploy your applications to specific `Nodes` and` Nodes Pools`, with `labels` and `NodeAffinity` Kubernetes concepts, on your OVHcloud Managed Kubernetes Service.

+The example chosen here will take advantage of an OVHcloud billing specificity: using monthly billing for nodes that you also plan to keep for the long term can decrease your Kubernetes costs by up to 50%.
+We are seeing customers with varying workloads creating a first node pool with monthly billing to cover their long-term compute needs, and adding elasticity to the cluster with a second node pool using autoscaling and hourly billing.

 We will:

 - create a Managed Kubernetes cluster